 Good Food Guide rated restaurants throughout Sydney offer a special menu, matched with NSW wine.

-Tour of the Regions Dinners (Through March 2013)
+Tour of the Regions Dinners (24th February through until 21st March 2014)

 hatted restaurants and regional wineries serve a full degustation menu matched with the State's best wines, and hosted by a wine-and-food expert as well as the winemakers.